diefenbach/django-lfs/docs/glossary.rst

         LFS is distributed under the BSD-License, which is a permissive free software license.
 See also: http://en.wikipedia.org/wiki/BSD_licenses

+    Django
+        The web framework LFS is build upon.
+See http://www.djangoproject.com.

     LMI
         Acronym for LFS Management Interface.
 See also :term:`MI`.